OctagonAI/octagon-earnings-transcripts-mcp/README.md

 1. **API Key Issues**: Ensure your Octagon API key is correctly set in the environment or config file.
 2. **Connection Issues**: Make sure the connectivity to the Octagon API is working properly.
-3. **Rate Limiting**: No rate limits apply to Earnings Transcripts MCP - execute unlimited queries.
+3. **Rate Limiting**: No rate limits apply to Transcripts MCP - execute unlimited queries.

 ## License